yanyiju/GPGPU-sim_express_edition/README.md

 # GPGPU-sim_express_edition
 Download into virtual machine &amp; just run with it.
-Skip the steps of installing SDK and CUDA tookits.
+Skip the steps of installing SDK, ispass2009-benchmarks and gpu driver.

 ## Step1:
-Install those necessary packages like gcc/g++.
-No need to install SDK or cuda.
-See other details on gpgpusim github.
+Install those necessary packages like gcc/g++ and CUDA4.2.
+No need to install SDK or gpu driver.
+See other details on gpgpusim [github](https://github.com/gpgpu-sim/gpgpu-sim_distribution).

 ## Step2:
 Download this repository and run "source setvar.sh" in terminal.